dfinity/threshold/README.md

 - get the (subset of) proposals

-Both are currently defined as update methods, to completely enforce concensus on the replies.
+Both are currently defined as update methods, to completely enforce consensus on the replies.
 (They used to be be queries but those would need to apply the replicated mechanism to get the same guarantees.)
-The security review has determined that this is the safer deault.
+The security review has determined that this is the safer default.
 When certified variables/queries are available (i.e. in place) we might flip this default back.